maysu1914/home-school/README.md

 # home-school
-The script that alarms when the lesson is approaching and ends.
+A script that notifies the user when the lesson is approaches, starts, and ends.

-## Notes
+## Functions
-- You have to be installed the VLC player (64-bit) to get the VLC library to work.
+- Process killer
+- Process starter
+- Date modifier